 Table of Contents

 - Garlic: you’ll need a few cloves of garlic for this recipe.
 Simply smash them with the side of a chefs knife and add them to the pan.
-This will add a nice garlic flavor without taking over.
+This will add a nice garlic flavor without overpowering the dish.

 - Rosemary: fresh rosemary pairs incredibly well with lamb (and garlic).
-The dish takes on a lovely earthy flavor and the rosemary gets slightly fried, making it nice and crisp.
+The dish takes on a lovely earthy flavor and the rosemary gets slightly fried, giving it a nice crisp texture.

 - Fennel Seeds: another great pairing is fennel seeds and lamb!
 If you aren’t keen on fennel seeds you can also use cumin seeds.